There are 1,413 names matching your criteria.

 Denoted a person hailing from one of the many places in England which bear this name... [more]

-From a place name in Lancashire meaning "ash enclosure" in Old English.
+From an English place name meaning "ash enclosure" in Old English.

-Shortening of the words "at the way", denoting someone who lived close to the road.
+Means "at the way", originally denoting someone who lived close to a road.

 Means "dweller at the fortified town" from Middle English at

 Means "bakery", an occupational name for a baker, from Old English bacan